-- D4.1 The minimum entry requirement for admission to a programme of study leading to an award of the University listed in Regulation A4.1d) is possession of a first or second class honours degree of a University in the UK or a qualification regarded as equivalent to such an honours degree. - D4.2 Except with the specific permission of the University, a student for a research degree may not, during the period of their registration, be a student for another award of any university. - D4.3 In addition to meeting the requirements of regulation D4.1 admission for a PhD by Published Works is limited to members of University staff, former members of staff or Edinburgh Napier graduates.
-All applicants must provide evidence of a significant contribution to research and previous academic attainment.
+- D4.1 The minimum entry requirement for admission to a programme of study leading to an award of the University listed in Regulation A4.1d) is possession of a first or second class honours degree of a University in the UK or a qualification regarded as equivalent to such an honours degree. - D4.2 Except with the specific permission of the University, a student for a research degree may not, during the period of their registration, be a student for another award of any university. - D4.3 In addition to meeting the requirements of regulation D4.1 applicants for a PhD by Published Works must provide evidence of a significant contribution to research and previous academic attainment.